The faith of our fathers01 Jun 2019, by Doctrines in

 About how our fathers lived their Christian faith, we refer to today as the good old days; how I wish our children will not call today their good old days.
 This may sound like not wishing our children well, but it’s far from it.
 It is certainly not an invocation of doom on our children’s tomorrow but a challenge to us to hand the faith of our fathers to them, and not the highly diluted and secularized faith of today.

-Civilization is an amazing growth every sane human being must appreciate, but when it insist on diluting and changing our true identity in God in the name of freedom thereby ‘pushing’ God to the background, it becomes dangerous.
-Watching and listening to many kids talk about their Christian faith especially in the western part of the world today reveals the eroding effects of civilization/secularism on the faith of our fathers.
-In as much as I do really appreciate the greater awareness of human freedom, how far man has conquered the earth through science and technology and all other forms of civilization; the Church and the faith of our fathers however must not be allowed to be threatened by these.
+Civilization is an amazing growth every sane human being must appreciate, but when it insists on diluting and changing our true identity in God in the name of freedom, thereby ‘pushing’ God to the background, it becomes dangerous.
+Watching and listening to many kids talk about their Christian faith, especially in the western part of the world today, reveals the eroding effects of civilization/secularism on the faith of our fathers.
+In as much as I do really appreciate the greater awareness of human freedom, how far man has conquered the earth through science and technology and all other forms of civilization; the Church and the faith of our fathers, however, must not be allowed to be threatened by these.
 The family must go back to the days of our fathers where it was the first place the seed of our faith was nurtured.
 Such collaborative ministry with the universal Church will aid in no small measure to conserve the faith of our fathers from the corroding power of modernism.

 The good old days are indeed good, better than the kind of Christianity we see today.
 If we let what we see today become the good old days for our children, then we have failed as a generation.